Class-interview-prep/terraform-iaac-nataliya/jenkins_project/README.md

 <img width="909" alt="ec2 pings google" src="https://user-images.githubusercontent.com/63379120/81093957-7376f280-8ec8-11ea-8f8c-83c056387234.png">

- If everything is successful, you should have proper response  :+1:
+ If everything is successful, you should have proper response #&8593  :+1:

-**TO INSTALL JENKINS ON EC2 INSTANCE, FOLLOW THE STEPS BELOW &#8595;** **OR**
+**TO INSTALL JENKINS ON EC2 INSTANCE, FOLLOW THE STEPS BELOW &#8595;** **OR** &nbsp;

 **Please refer null_resource.tf for more details**